 I couldn't believe my ears when I heard an American president tell business people: “If you’ve got a business - you didn’t build that!
 Somebody else made that happen”.

 Unfortunately, this leftist thinking isn’t limited to Washington DC and it has infected some of our politicians in Alaska as well.

 I am proud to say: I support Alaskan entrepreneurs now and have done so throughout my career..

-As a friend who is in the janitorial cleaning business down in the lower 48, you're gonna have to think like one of my team managers.
-We're looking for workers who search for "janitor jobs hiring near me."
+Like my friend who is in the janitorial cleaning business down in the lower 48 tells me, "you're gonna have to think like one of my team managers.
+We're looking for workers who search for "janitor jobs near me."
+In our area in PA, we're always hiring people to help out doing part time office cleaning - check out ddcleanit.com.
 There's a lot of specialty cleaning that needs to be done and you're the man to do it.
-Just as we are often hired to come in and do pre/post special event cleaning, you are going to have to take on a similar job cleaning up the pre events that have been legislated by the liberals and when the dust settles and you have succeeded, you'll also have so post special event cleaning after the celebration.
-I'm rolling up my sleeves.
+Just as we are often hired to come in and do pre/post special event cleaning, you are going to have to take on a similar job cleaning up the pre events that have been legislated by the liberals and when the dust settles and you have succeeded, you'll also have to do special event cleaning after the celebration.
+I'm rolling up my sleeves."